Ice Formation Photography

 Spent the day on the ice with my husband.
 The plan was to visit Sherwood Point Lighthouse and partake in some ice formation photography.
 The avid fisherman that he is, begs me monthly to go out with him ice fishing weekly.
 I have ventured out with him, selectively.

-My hope was to take the ATV out and stand under the lighthouse on the ice and take pictures.
-I didn’t even get close.
-Even having the option of a 600mm lens in hand, I was way too far way.
+My hope was to take the UTV out and stand under the lighthouse on the ice and take pictures.
+I didn’t even get close before I started shaking.
+Even having the option of a 600mm lens in hand, I was way too far away.

 We had to go back to shore to get a few drinks in me and then head back out.
 No, lie.
-Fear is real.
-At least perceived fear is real.
+The fear is real.
+At least the perceived fear is real.

-Since this happens to be my favorite lighthouse on the Door County Peninsula, I wanted to make sure I had an up close and personal ice experience with it at least once in my lifetime.
+Since Sherwood Point happens to be my favorite lighthouse on the Door County Peninsula, I wanted to make sure I had an up close and personal ice experience with it at least once in my lifetime.
 Read about the history here.

 Late in the day, I became braver.
-The second attempt surprised my husband.
+The second attempt surprised my husband but it shocked me more.
 I was up close and personal with the lighthouse.
+There is something to be said about facing fear in the face…it makes you feel POWERFUL.

 The early sunset colors were interesting.
 Mesmerizing, how simple it looked, at first glance.
 If you stared at it for a long time, watching the clouds come and go, the sun setting in a magnificent flourish, you would almost think, maybe, it was talking to you.
 The cold winds started to blow in.
 The warmth of the day was quickly fading.